darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/soft-proof.md

 Right-click on the icon to open a dialog with the following configuration parameters.
 For each of these parameters, the list of available profiles is read from `$DARKTABLE/share/darktable/color/out` and `$HOME/.config/darktable/color/out` (where `$DARKTABLE` represents darktable's installation directory and `$HOME` your home directory).

 display profile
 : Set the color profile for the display.
 The option “system display profile” is the preferred setting when working with a calibrated display.
 The profile is taken either from your system's color manager or from your X display server.
 The method darktable uses to detect your system display profile can be changed in [preferences > miscellaneous](../../../preferences-settings/miscellaneous.md).
-For more information see [display profile](../../../special-topics/color-management/display-profile.md).
+For more information see the [display profile](../../../special-topics/color-management/display-profile.md) section.

 preview display profile
 : Set the color profile for the preview image if you are using a second window.